The Royal British Legion

 New Standard

 An official standard is used by the RBL for ceremonial events.
 The old standard was replaced within the rules and traditions of the Royal British Legion.
 The new RBL Standard was dedicated at a well-supported special ceremony in Penistone Church, Sunday 20th September 2009.
 My thanks to Joe Pinguey, who was kind enough to send these pictures.
-Joe is a member of the RBL committee and their official photographer.
+Joe was the official photographer.
+The last picture, bottom-right, of the War memorial was added to complete the row but was taken by Joe in 2007.

 RBL StandardRBL StandardRBL StandardRBL Standard